transparentai-tech/cognitive-computing/README.md

   - Advanced decoders and storage mechanisms for SDM
   - Enhanced convolution operations for HRR
   - Learning and adaptation mechanisms for VSA
+  - Extreme-scale operations and quantum integration for HDC
   - Unified cognitive architecture

 ## Citation